shrut1996/shrut1996.github.io/README.md

 ## Personal Website

-This repository hosts the files for my personal website [https://shrut1996.github.io](here) hosted by GitHub.
+This repository contains the files for my personal [website](https://shrut1996.github.io) which is hosted by GitHub.
 The templates have been picked up from CeeVee.